rasmuscnielsen/node-eth-signature-example/readme.md

 This repository contains sample code for how to

 - Generate a personal signature given a private key
-- Verify that same signature in solidity on the Ethereum blockchain
+- Verify that same signature in a solidity contract

+Verifying a signature in a contract can be useful for ensuring a piece of information originates from a trusted party, ie your own server.

 ## Install this demo locally